 How to Approach the UCAT Test in 2024: Tips For The Best UCAT Preparation

 Applying to Medical School and unsure how to tackle UCAT preparation?
-U2’s experienced UCAT tutor, Rhiannon (Experimental Psychology, Oxford & Graduate Medicine, Warwick), offers advise on exactly what the UCAT test requires, when to start preparing, how to structure preparation and top tips for tackling each question type.
+U2’s experienced UCAT tutor, Rhiannon (Experimental Psychology, Oxford & Graduate Medicine, Warwick), offers advice on exactly what the UCAT test requires, when to start preparing, how to structure preparation and top tips for tackling each question type.

 What is the UCAT?